cloudworks-monallabs/RemoteOrchestratorPy/sphinx_docs/IntroUsage.rst

 - **General Purpose**:

   - Not limited to IT workloads -- RemoteOrchestratePy is capable of handling any tasks that can expressed using Python or command line scripts.
-  - Suitable for both simple and complex workflows involving multiple remote machines.
+  - Suitable for both simple and complex build expression involving multiple remote machines.

 - **Fine Grained**: